Our Links Page – Exchanges Welcomed!

 Musicares – Mission; MusiCares provides a safety net of critical assistance for music people in times of need.
 MusiCares’ services and resources cover a wide range of financial, medical and personal emergencies, and each case is treated with integrity and confidentiality.
 MusiCares also focuses the resources and attention of the music industry on human service issues that directly impact the health and welfare of the music community.

 Niagara Hospice Organization – Niagara Hospice is dedicated to providing the right care, in the right place, at the right time.
-More information about Niagara Hospice, their services and the Memorial Butterfly Release Event, including other events sponsored throughout the year can be found by visiting the official Niagara Hospice website at Niagara Hospice Organization.
-Your can contact Niagara Hospice at (716) 439-4417.
+More information about Niagara Hospice, their services and the Memorial Butterfly Release Event, including other events sponsored throughout the year can be found by visiting the official Niagara Hospice website.
+Your can also contact Niagara Hospice by telephone at (716) 439-4417.

 Classical Music Archive – An excellent resource for learning about Classical Music, Composers and Music History.
 Downloads available on this site.